zhengli97/ATPrompt/README.md

 (3).
 Both shallow and deep versions of ATPrompt are introduced to achieve compatibility with existing methods.

 (4).
-ATPrompt can be seamlessly intergrated into existing textual-based methods and brings general improvement at a negligible computational cost.
+ATPrompt can be seamlessly integrated into existing text-based methods and brings general improvement at a negligible computational cost.
  -->

 ## 🚀 Running